 Retweets.
 Regrams.
 Customer photos.
 Shoppable social feeds.
 Ratings and reviews.

 And that’s just for starters.
-If you have a product and social followers, you have what it takes to get started with user-generated content.
-With 87% of brands already on board, ask yourself: what’s holding you back from doing the same?
+If you have a product and social followers, you have what it takes to get started with User Generated Content.
+With 78% of millennials interested in seeing UGC over professional photos, ask yourself: what’s holding you back from doing the same?